daominah/age_of_empires_ror_hd/README.md

 ##### 6. Siege Workshop

+- [ ] Stone Thrower/Catapult/Heavy Catapult have 3/4/5 pierce armor (previously had 0).
+- [ ] Stone Thrower/Catapult/Heavy Catapult have -2 melee armor (previously had 0).
 - [ ] Catapult and Heavy Catapult have slightly smaller damage area radius.
 - [ ] Siege weapon projectiles (stones and bolts) travel slightly faster (they were very slow), but are also slightly slower to reload (affects all stone and bolt firing units).
 - [ ] Helepolis has 23% slower fire rate (previously it fired as fast as archers).
 Gets +5 attack.
 - [x] Helepolis upgrade cost reduced to 1200 food, 1000 wood (previously 1500 food, 1000 wood).